-The Provision for Hearing impaired Children (P-HIC) is ideally situated in its own suite of rooms in Hacton Primary School.
-It caters for 24 children, taught by three full-time qualified Teachers of the Deaf, who are supported by a Nursery Nurse and Communicators.
+The Provision for Hearing Impaired Children (P-HIC) is ideally situated in its own suite of rooms in Hacton Primary School.
+It caters for 24 children, taught by three qualified Teachers of the Deaf, who are supported by a Nursery Nurse, Communicators and specialist Teaching Assistants.

 A Speech and Language Therapist visits the school one day a week.

 Nursery children are fully integrated into the mainstream Nursery and are supported by a specialist Nursery nurse.
 Their progress is monitored by a Teacher of the Deaf.
 Older children may be fully integrated into the mainstream or may be taught Literacy and/or Numeracy in the P-HIC classrooms by a Teacher of the Deaf.
 All other subjects, where accessible, are taught in the mainstream class with full support from P-HIC staff.
 The children follow the National Curriculum and are expected to take SATs exams along with their hearing peers if appropriate.